BACnet Development Kit

 Purchase a Kit

 Answer: Steve Karg, the same engineer who created the Open Source BACnet Protocol Stack hosted on SourceForge.net.
-Steve's brother Lou and Lou's friend Dan created the website and handle the orders.
+Steve's brother Lou and Lou's friend Dan created the original website.

 Question: I don't have a Paypal Account, but want to purchase a board.
 How can I pay?

-Answer: We use Paypal to process the orders, and Paypal accepts all major credit cards.
+Answer: We use Paypal to process the orders, and they accept all major credit cards.
 No Paypal account is required.

 Question: It appears that complete schematics and source code will be able to form an excellent foundation for our project.
 Is that true?